LIFE INSURANCE - A DIVERSE ESTATE PLANNING TOOL

 2020 was certainly a transformational year.
 There is no doubt that 2021 will be a little different also.
 One thing on many people's minds is how to best prepare for the unexpected.
 When creating or reviewing an estate plan, one thing people are encouraged to consider is the inclusion of a life insurance policy.

 Generally speaking, the amount of estate planning necessary is dictated by the size of your assets.
-For instance, if you are married, a properly drafted and executed will and inter vivos (living trust) for you and your spouse, coupled with appropriate asset ownership, will only ensure that, in 2015, the first $10,860,000 of your estate will get passed on to your heirs free of estate taxes.
+For instance, if you are married, a properly drafted and executed will and living trust for you and your spouse, coupled with appropriate asset ownership, will only ensure that, in 2015, the first $10,860,000 of your estate will get passed on to your heirs free of estate taxes.